lapinek/platform-scripting/README.md

 The ability of scripts to communicate with external network resources is a powerful tool.
 The current security measures do not seem to apply restrictions to endpoints a script may access, which may represent an additional concern about the script's overall security if the administrative UI/API protections can be breached.
 However, because the same administrative privileges that allow manage scripts will likely allow to change other configuration, the network restriction policies may need to be implemented outside of the product configuration.

 Scripts add flexibility to the ForgeRock Identity Platform.
-While a script might not be performing at the same level as a native/standard implementation, the scripts can be used to substitute functionality that is not yet present in the current version of the software or is specific to a certain deployment.
+While a script might not be performing at the same level as a native/standard implementation, custom scripts can be used to substitute functionality that is not yet present in the software or is specific to a certain deployment.

 ## <a id="summary"></a>Summary

 [Back to the Top](#top)

-This section is a short overview of different scripting aspects in the three products.
+This section is a briefed overview of different scripting aspects in the three products.

 The [References](#references) section contains collection of links to the official scripting documentation.
 The links are organized by product and by area of concern.